 Bering Sea Cruise to St. Matthew Island

-An adventure on the Bering Sea, starting at Dutch Harbor and ending at St. Paul, with a pre-tour pelagic trip from Adak to St. Paul, targeting several of the region's specialties.
+An adventure on the Bering Sea, starting and ending at St. Paul, with a pre-tour pelagic trip from Adak to St. Paul, targeting several of the region's specialties.
 Pre- and post-tour extensions available for increased birding and mammal viewing.
 You do not have to go on the main tour to go on an extension.

 The Bering Sea region is home to some of the world's hardest to find birds.
 For many of them, it's not that they're rare.
 It's just that they live in small, remote areas, far off the beaten path — and going off the beaten path is one of the things we love to do.

 We created a tour to take you to St. Matthew Island, a place that's been called the most remote spot in Alaska.
-Along the way, we'll look for a few of North America's most difficult to find birds: McKay's Bunting, Whiskered Auklet, Short-tailed Albatross, and Red-legged Kittiwake, with a pre-tour extension for Whiskered Auklet and additional Short-tailed Albatrosses.
+Along the way, we'll look for a few of North America's most difficult to find birds: McKay's Bunting, Short-tailed Albatross, and Red-legged Kittiwake, with a pre-tour extension for Whiskered Auklet and additional Short-tailed Albatrosses.
 We saw all of these species on our first cruise in 2015.
 Mottled Petrels are possible both on the pelagic and the main tour.